-Comprehensive Senior Psychological Services provides a full range of psychological services at skilled nursing homes, assisted living, independent living, day programs, and home based psychotherapy services throughout New Jersey to help both the resident and their family during this transition.
+Integrative Psychology Services provides a full range of psychological services at skilled nursing homes, assisted living, independent living, day programs, and home based psychotherapy services throughout New Jersey to help both the resident and their family during this transition.

 Our integrated approach to treatment goes beyond the resident.
 It focuses not only on the resident, but their family, support system, and the facility.
 This is an important component of our approach and is key to our success working with this population.
 Our services include individual, couples, and group psychotherapy as well as consultation and supportive services to families.
 We also offer comprehensive neuropsychological testing.

 We provide a full range of psychological services at skilled nursing homes, assisted living, independent living and home based services, and day programs throughout the state of New Jersey.
 Adjusting to a new environment while also coping with physical decline and memory impairment, can be stressful for both residents and their families.
 This requires an integrated approach that focuses on the resident, the family, and the facility.
 We offer a wide range of services which include individual, couples, and group psychotherapy